ridhamz/ridhamz/README.md

  ### Hey there 👋

-I am Ridha Mezrigui an innovative tech mind who believes in self education.
+I am Ridha Mezrigui an innovative tech mind who believes in self education. <br/>
-Since very young age I have been passionate about computers and programming.
+Since very young age I have been passionate about computers and programming.<br/>
-I wanted to know how do things work in the background, how all those programs are made.
+I wanted to know how do things work in the background, how all those programs are made. <br/>
 I really enjoy working with JavaScript technologies like react and nodejs.

 ### 📒 Blogs